FomTarro/vts-heartrate/README.md

 If you are unsure of what your Art Meshes are named, a great web-tool was developed by <b>Hawkbar</b> called [<b>VTubeStudioTagger</b>](https://hawk.bar/VTubeStudioTagger/), which offers an intuitive way to discover the names of your model's Art Meshes.

+Additionally, as of version 1.3.0, you can select specific Art Meshes by clicking the <b>'Select Art Meshes in VTube Studio' button</b>, which will open a prompt in VTube Studio.

 ![Working Example](img/color_setup_2.png)

 ### Automatic Expression Triggering